tesseract-ocr/tessdoc/TrainingTesseract-4.00.md

 ## Training Just a Few Layers

-Fine tuning is OK if you don't want to change the character set, but what if you want to train for Klingon?
+Fine tuning is OK if you don't want to change the unicharset, but what if you want add a new character to a language, or you want to train for Klingon?
 You are unlikely to have much training data and it is unlike anything else, so what do you do?
 You can try removing some of the top layers of an existing network model, replace some of them with new randomized layers, and train with your data.
 The command-line is mostly the same as